The STD Clinic Visit Process

-When you get to the SE Clinic, the person at the front desk will ask for identification and provide a registration form for you to complete.
+When you arrive for your appointment, the person at the front desk will ask for photo identification and an insurance card and provide a registration form for you to complete.
 The personal information on this form will be protected.
 In order to further protect your privacy and confidentiality, names are not used during your visit.
 Instead, letters and numbers are used to identify clients.

 You can make yourself comfortable in the waiting room until your number or letter is called.
-You will then have your blood drawn and a rapid HIV test performed Upon completion of this lab work, you will visit with the clinician; who will take a sexual history, do a comprehensive physical exam, perform any additional lab tests, and prescribe medication(s), as indicated.
+You will then have your blood drawn and a rapid HIV test performed.
+Upon completion of this lab work, you will visit with the clinician who will take a sexual history, do a comprehensive physical exam, collect any additional specimens for testing, and prescribe medication(s), as indicated.

-If you are diagnosed with a reportable STI— gonorrhea, chlamydia, syphilis, HIV — you will then be referred to the counselor for risk reduction counseling, including discussion of how to talk to your sexual partners about their exposure to an STI as well as how to prevent future infections.
+If you are diagnosed with a reportable Sexually Transmitted Infection (STI) — gonorrhea, chlamydia, syphilis, HIV — you will then be referred to the counselor for risk reduction counseling, including discussion of how to talk to your sexual partners about their exposure to an STI and how to prevent future infections.
 You will also receive information on follow-up appointments.